SumoLogic/sumologic-documentation/docs/dashboards-classic/get-started/add-dashboard-link.md

 ![drilldownExample.gif](/img/dashboards/drilldownExample.gif)

 ## Tabs
-When your URL points to another Sumo Logic feature from your account, such as a Dashboard (New), Search, Traces, or Collection page, you'll have the option to open the link in another Sumo Logic tab or browser tab.
+When your URL points to another Sumo Logic feature from your account, such as a Dashboard, Search, Traces, or Collection page, you'll have the option to open the link in another Sumo Logic tab or browser tab.

 Right-click the link to view the tab-options menu: